Myths of Japanese profits and market share

 - Myth: If a foreign company does not set up a KK kabushiki kaisha company, similar to a US C-corporation, its customers will not believe it is credible and its Japanese business will fail.

-Fact: A foreign company’s Japanese customers will be impressed it is making any form of long-term commitment to Japan, whether a KK kabushiki kaisha, GK godo kaisha, or otherwise.
+Fact: A foreign company’s Japanese customers will be impressed it is making any form of a long-term commitment to Japan, whether a KK kabushiki kaisha, GK godo kaisha, or otherwise.

 Exxon-Mobil operates in Japan as a GK godo kaisha, similar to a US LLC, so do Apple, Amazon Japan, and many others.